Tien Chong: Career beginning: 2014–2017

-Chong was signed to MoFo Music in 2014 and has been developed and managed by Director/Producer Kelvin Avon.
+Chong signed to MoFo Music in 2014 and is managed by director/producer Kelvin Avon.

 Chong was the voice for the HTC One M9 international campaign.
 She had co-written with the UK-based producer/DJ SanXero, New York writer Curtis Richa, and has supported Hong Kong artist/producer Jun Kung for his 'Alive On Stage' performance at McPherson Stadium.

-In July 2015, she was invited to a songwriting camp in London's iconic Abbey Road Studios where she wrote with different well-known songwriters.
+In July 2015, she was invited to a songwriting camp in London's iconic Abbey Road Studios where she wrote and composed songs with well-known songwriters.

-On August 19–20 2016 she flew to Cuba to perform as the invited guest to Cuban Fusion Flamenco guitarist Reynier Marino at the National Theatre of Cuba for 2 nights as part of the 90th birthday celebrations of Fidel Castro.
+On August 19–20, 2016, she flew to Cuba to perform as an invited guest to Cuban Fusion Flamenco guitarist Reynier Marino at the National Theatre of Cuba for two nights as part of the 90th birthday celebrations of Fidel Castro.

-Chong also starred in the DBS Bank-sponsored series Sparks which premiered mid-March 2017 and she sang the theme song for the online ad campaign.
-Since then, she has performed at Atlas Bar opening (Singapore), Daybreaker (Hong Kong) and many more.
+Chong also starred in the DBS Bank-sponsored series Sparks, which premiered in mid-March 2017, and she sang the theme song for the online ad campaign.
+Since then, she has performed at the Atlas Bar opening in Singapore, Daybreaker in Hong Kong, and many more.